tv2/casparcg-cliptool/README.md

 ### Tabs

--   Each channel defined in CasparCG's configuration is mapped to its own Tabs.
+Each channel defined in CasparCG's configuration file coresponse to its own tab in Cliptool.

--   Tabs are only available while the view does not have a specified channel in the query.
+Tabs are only visible while while the view does not have a specified channel in the query.

--   Buttons in the header will affect the saved settings for the active tab.
+Buttons located in the [header](#header) will directly impact settings related to the currently active tab.

--   The text displayed on the tabs can be altered through the settings page.
+The [label](#label) show on each tab can be set from the [settings page](#settings).
-    -   If no text is supplied the text will simply be 'Output #', with # matching the tab number.
--   If space is limited, e.g due to long tab names, then tabs will be horizontally scrollable.
+Should the space for the tabs become limited, due to e.g long tab names, then the header will be horizontally scrollable.

 ### Playout